JudithMaigler/ISDC-Project-5-Traffic-Light-Classifier/README.md

 ## Reviewer Instructions

-Open `project_notebook.ipynb` in a Jupyter notebook and go through the instructions listed there!
+Open `Traffic_Light_Classifier.ipynb` in a Jupyter notebook and go through the instructions listed there!